 ADDING MORE BIRDS TO AN EXISTING FLOCK

-My girls went to visit their grandparents in East Texas.
-While they were there, they went by the local feed store and picked up seven chicks.
-These chicks ended up being quite different than our first batch of birds.
-The girls decided on a few different breeds: Ameraucana, Silver-Laced Wyandotte, and Black Sex Link.
+While my daughters were in East Texas visiting grandparents, they went by the local feed store and picked up seven chicks.
+These new chicks ended up being quite different than our first batch of birds.
+Additionally, the girls decided on a mixed flock: Ameraucana, Silver-Laced Wyandotte, and Black Sex Link.

 When the birds were brought home, we kept them inside with a heat lamp for a few weeks.
 Then we brought them outside to their new home.
 This was the first coop my husband made out of upcycled wood, telephone poles, new nails, shingles, and a coat of paint.